elsentjhung/sound-wave-analyser/README.md

 # Sound wave analyser

 Do you play a musical instrument? do you want to learn Fourier transform? do you want to learn Python?
 This Jupyter notebook will help you learn all these three.
+You can access the interactive Jupyter notebook [here].

 ### References